 Notebooks have been an essential tool for centuries, evolving over time to cater to different needs.
 From the diaries of famous personalities to the scribbles of a student, the type of notebook used can greatly influence the writing experience.
 In this article, let's compare the lined, blank, and dotted notebooks to help you find the best fit for your writing, sketching, or journaling needs.

-Lined notebooks, also known as ruled paper or feint-ruled paper, are popular choices for writing purposes due to the printed lines that guide the writer's hand.
+Lined notebooks, often referred to as ruled paper, are popular for writing due to the guiding lines.
 These lines are typically narrow and faint, making them ideal for structured note-taking.